 what can I say about my life?
 Really . . . what can anyone say about their life that isn't filtered through rose-colored glasses or nuanced with the lingering reek of what ifs.
 We've all stepped in it, walked it around the carpet, leaving fragrant tracks.

-There are those times, though, when the stink catches a downwind shift of delicate scent, like roses or jasmine, good fortune, nonetheless, hell, I'll take it, and then I somehow get it right, on the tenth or eleventh try; and here I am crafting out scenes of peculiar actors on a page, hopefully to make a buck or two.
+There are those times, though, when the stink catches a downwind shift of delicate scent, like roses or jasmine, and then I somehow get it right, on the tenth or eleventh try; and here I am crafting out scenes of peculiar actors on a page, hopefully to make a buck or two.

 So yeah . . . background.
-Is it about pedigrees archived on paper, framed and hung on a wall, accolades for the ages?
-Or is it simply about things learned, journeys peppered with unplanned sojourns of enlightenment?
+Is it about pedigrees archived and framed, hung on a wall?
+Or is it simply about things learned, journeys peppered with unplanned sojourns of experience?

-Bottom line, always a bottom line, my background as a writer is no different from your background: your first kiss; your first lay; your first heartbreak; your first gaze out into the stars, wondering just what the hell is this all about.
+Bottom line, always a bottom line, my background as a writer is no different from my reader's: their first kiss; their first lay; their first heartbreak; their first gaze into the stars, wondering just what the hell is this all about.

-Chris D. Dodson is an avid reader, (essential to all else that follows), writer of mystery thrillers, first-rate husband, dad, neighbor, and all around nice guy who views life as a mixed bag of genres, which is nothing more than a long parade of the human carnival—so be amused, smile, just roll with it.
+Chris D. Dodson is an avid reader, (essential to all else that follows), writer of mystery thrillers, first-rate husband, neighbor, all around nice guy who views life as a mixed bag, a long parade of the human carnival—so be amused, smile, just roll with it.

 Favorite pastimes: digging divots with his seven iron; watching his dog kick its leg while it sleeps; reneging on his honey-do list; winching a taut mainsheet for the perfect angle of attack; and for prime optics: sipping an espresso at Paris cafe while butchering the French language.